DonRomaniello/Prometheus2.0/prometheus-studios/public/content/about.md

 We welcome all students, regardless of experience or background.
 We offer introductory courses as well as bleeding-edge classes where students have participated in the world premiere of new forms.

 Students explore not just the art of improvisation, but the practical side of the craft as well.
 Students are involved in the production of their class shows and share in the proceeds from ticket sales.

+## Lineage

+The grounded, humanist approach to improvisation practiced at Prometheus Studios is a living art.
+The current that ran through Viola Spolin, Paul Sills, Del Close, and Armando Diaz ...